 Transportation for seniors in Virginia Beach

-There are transportation choices for seniors with dementia in Virginia Beach, including public transit systems tailored to suit the requirements of those with disabilities and cognitive impairments.
-If headed to a medical appointment, residents can use transportation services through the hospital or their memory care facility.
-Complimentary transportation services for residents are available at nearly all facilities.[01]
-This is the best option for memory care residents to ensure that residents are always attended to during travel.
+There are also public transportation choices for seniors with dementia in Virginia Beach, including public transit systems tailored to suit the requirements of those with disabilities and cognitive impairments.
+If headed to a medical appointment, seniors can use transportation services through the hospital or their memory care facility.

 Those with disabilities, especially those with dementia, are eligible for HRT’s paratransit service, which provides door-to-door service.
-Elders with dementia—or otherwise receiving memory care—should always ride with a personal care attendant.
+Elders with dementia — or otherwise receiving memory care — should always ride with a personal care attendant.
 Personal care attendants are allowed to ride free while attending to a senior.

-HRT buses also have elements that can aid people with dementia and other disabilities, such as easy-to-read signage and announcements, priority seating for people with impairments, and wheelchair accessibility.
+HRT buses also have features that can aid people with dementia and other disabilities, such as easy-to-read signage and announcements, priority seating for people with impairments, and wheelchair accessibility.
 Furthermore, the city maintains a Senior Services Transportation Program, which provides low-cost shuttle services for seniors 60 and older and disabled individuals of all ages.
 The shuttle program is first-come, first-served and requires previous registration.

 Senior activities in Virginia Beach

-Virginia Beach memory care residents can enjoy plenty of activities in their own community.
+Virginia Beach memory care residents can enjoy plenty of activities in their own facility.
 If a friend or family member would like to take a loved one out and about, there are plenty of options for that, too.

-Virginia Beach is a beautiful coastal city with a lot of natural beauty to enjoy.
-Both First Landing State Park and Back Bay National Wildlife Refuge offer wheelchair-accessible panoramic views and lovely nature trails for seniors.
-Even the Virginia Beach Boardwalk is entirely accessible and offers spectacular seaside views.
 The Boardwalk’s Visitor Center also offers free beach wheelchairs on a first-come, first-served basis.
 If you’re interested in renting one for the day, you can make a reservation at the visitor’s center or call 757-385-1100.

 A garden can be a relaxing place to visit for seniors with memory impairment.
 The Norfolk Botanical Garden also has accessible walking paths and beautiful floral displays.